openwings-project/opendata/README.md

 # <img src="img/OpenWingsProject-logo-small.png" width="50" height="50" /> OpenWings OpenData on Amazon Web Services

 The OpenWings Project is a scientific research project having the goal of inferring a time-calibrated [phylogeny]() for all of the world's ~10,000 bird species (class [Aves](https://en.wikipedia.org/wiki/Bird)).
 To generate this phylogeny, we have collected DNA sequence data from genomic libraries that have been enriched for a class of genomic markers known as [ultra-conserved elements](https://en.wikipedia.org/wiki/Ultraconserved_element) or UCEs.
 The enrichment process effectively increases the concentration of UCE loci relative to the rest of the genome, and we sequence the enriched product.
+More details on the UCE enrichment process can be found [in this publication](https://www.faircloth-lab.org/assets/pdf/faircloth-et-al-2012-systematic-biology.pdf).

-The set of 4,434 loci targeted for this project (5Kv2A and 5Kv2B) are a slightly modified subset of UCE loci commonly used in other studies of birds.
+The set of 4,434 loci targeted for this project (5Kv2A and 5Kv2B) are a slightly modified subset of UCE loci commonly used in other studies of birds (e.g. [Oliveros et al. 2018](https://www.faircloth-lab.org/assets/pdf/oliveros-et-al-2019-pnas.pdf)).
 More information on the target enrichment baits used for this study can be found in the [OpenWings Bait repository](https://github.com/openwings-project/baits).

 ## About the data

 We are providing the "raw" reads that we have generated from genomic libraries enriched for UCE loci.
 It is important to note that these data **HAVE NOT** been rigorously quality controlled.
-The taxonomy of the individuals sequenced also **HAS NOT** been standardized.
+The taxonomy of the individuals sequenced also **HAS NOT** been verified or standardized.
+Those processes are ongoing.

-What this means is that we think these data represent the species indicated and the loci targeted, but we have not performed significant analyses of these data to verify that this is the case.
+What this means is that we think these data represent the species indicated and the loci targeted, but we have not performed analyses to verify that this is the case.
 Verification is an ongoing process.
 This also means some species labels **could be incorrect**.

 ## Data format